Quickstart: Create a Sandbox via API¶

 {"timestamp":"2026-04-11T08:48:47Z","stdout":"Linux sandbox-1 6.1.90 #1 SMP x86_64 GNU/Linux\n"}

-For multi-word commands, use the shell parameter:
+For multi-word commands, let the shell parse:

 curl -sf -H "Authorization: Bearer $TOKEN" \